 The school’s response to this is unequivocal.
 We do not tolerate bullying in our school community, and as soon as we are aware of an issue we act promptly and effectively.
 Adults must be informed immediately and action will be taken.
 If any child tells us that they feel they are being bullied, they know that we will support them and deal with the problem very quickly.
 Although bullying in this school is rare the school always acts swiftly with a process of investigation, communication and action.
 For more information, see our Behaviour for Learning Policy.

 Photographing and filming

 There has been a lot of controversy recently about adults photographing and filming young people.
-The concerns are genuine, and at Peartree Primary School we have taken a sensible, balanced approach, which allows parents/carers to photograph and video, providing they follow certain guidelines: Parents/carers taking photographs are advised in advance of all school events that photographs must be for their own use within their families, and are not to be used in any social media.
+The concerns are genuine, and at Peartree Primary School we have taken a sensible, balanced approach, which allows parents/carers to photograph and video, providing they follow certain guidelines: Parents/carers taking photographs are advised at all school events that photographs must be for their own use within their families, and are not to be used on any social media.

 If members of staff ever have any concerns about people working within the school, paid or unpaid, they have a professional duty to inform the head teacher or Governing body accordingly.
 This can be done in writing or verbally.
 Staff should be prepared to discuss issues in the confidence that any such matter will be dealt with sensitively and with the highest appropriate level of confidentiality.
 For more information, see our Whistleblowing Policy.

 Our designated teacher responsible for Children Looked After is Mrs Asma Begum.
 She will lead PEP meetings, liaise with social workers and Virtual Schools.
 For more information, see our CLA Policy.